 Final Words on Do Betta Fish Need Air Pump

 So, do betta fish need an air pump?
 No. As labyrinth fishes, bettas do not need an air pump.
-They can breathe in the oxygen directly from the surface with the help of the special labyrinth organ.
+They can breathe in oxygen directly from the surface with the help of the special labyrinth organ.

 Since they inhale oxygen through gills and labyrinth organ both, an air pump won’t have much use in a betta tank.